yxor/bruh-sort/README.md

 gcc sleep.c -o sleep -Wall -Werror
 ```

-Then run the run the program with a list of positive integers as arguments. (negative integers support coming soon)
+Then, run the program with a list of unsigned integers as arguments. (negative integers support coming soon)

 ```sh
 ./sort 9 8 7 6 5 3 4 1 2 0